Pilatus B-4

 The Pilatus B4-PC11 (also known as the PC-11 in the Pilatus numbering sequence) is an all-metal intermediate glider built by Pilatus Aircraft of Switzerland.

-The B4-PC11 is designed to Standard Class specifications, meaning that it has a 15-metre wingspan and no flaps.
+The B4-PC11 is designed to Standard Class specifications, meaning that it has a 15-metre wingspan and no wing flaps.
 Air brakes are provided on the top surface of each wing for glidepath control.
 Construction is aluminium, with foam ribs in the mainplane, fin and tailplane.

 Development

-The design of this glider originated in the 1960s, when the company Firma Rheintalwerke G. Basten (from which the "B" in the original designation is derived) manufactured the first two prototypes.
+The design of this glider originated in the 1960s, when the company Firma Rheintalwerke G. Basten(from which the "B" in the original designation is derived) manufactured the first two prototypes.
 The designers were Ingo Herbst, Manfred Küppers and Rudolf Reinke.
 The first flight of the first prototype took place on 7 November 1966.
 However, no series production was started.

 In 1972 Pilatus bought the manufacturing licence for the B-4 and renamed it the B4-PC11.
 In the spring of the same year the first production example (numbered HB-1100) made its first flight.

-A total of 322 B4-PC11s of all versions were built by Pilatus by 1980, when the license to manufacture the craft was sold to Nippi Aircraft of Japan, who built only 13 examples, plus a two-seater designated the Nippi B4T.
+A total of 322 B4-PC11s of all versions were built by Pilatus by 1980, when the license to manufacture the craft was sold to Nippi Corporation of Japan, who built only 13 gliders, plus one two-seater prototype designated the Nippi B4T.

-Subsequently, in 1994, EWMS Technomanagement bought the rights to produce and service the B4-PC11.
-This company also specializes in renovating and upgrading older B4-PC11 craft.
-In addition, it manufactures a motorized B4-PC11.
+Subsequently, in 1994, EWMS Technomanagement GmbH, which was founded in 1994 at Fribourg, Switzerland and was deregistered in 2024, bought the rights to produce and service the B4-PC11.
+This company also specialized in renovating and upgrading older B4-PC11 craft.
+In addition, it manufactured a motorized B4-PC11.